mrdiogodias/embedded-tools-image/README.md

     <This repository >/
-    ├───Common/                 - Common Docker files to build the images │   ├───Compilers.dock      - Dockerfile to install the embedded compilers │   ├───Debug.dock          - Dockerfile to install the debuggers ├───Embedded/               - Dockerfile to build the Embedded Image └───README.md               - this file
+    ├───Common/                 - Common Docker files to build the images │   ├───Compilers.dock      - Dockerfile to install the embedded compilers │   ├───StaticAnalysis.dock - Dockerfile to install the static analysis tools ├───Embedded/               - Dockerfile to build the Embedded Image └───README.md               - this file